 "Encyclopædia of Religion and Ethics," Vol. 8, Art., "Casuistry" (Moral Theology).
 Literature cited at conclusion of this article.
 Nothing of importance in this way in article "Marriage."

-Of course with regard to all these creeds the first source of investigation is the Bible.
+Of course with regard to all these creeds the first source of investigation is the based on the Old Testament, is the rejection of all actions tending to prevent conception.

+Bible.